theconsummate/assigments/irtm/two/solution.md

                                     = 1

+##### Most similar document
+Since document 3 has the highest cosine similarity, it is the most relevant for the given query.

 ## Task 3
-### What information does the task description contain that the master gives to a parser?
+#### What information does the task description contain that the master gives to a parser?

 - Read documents form the given subset of the input corpus one at a time and output (term,docID)-pairs.
 - Write these pairs into j term-partitions.
 The value of j is provided by the master.

-### What information does the parser report back to the master upon completion of the task?
+#### What information does the parser report back to the master upon completion of the task?

 - A set of j term-partitions containing (term,docID)-pairs.

-### What information does the task description contain that the master gives to an inverter?
+#### What information does the task description contain that the master gives to an inverter?

 - Collect all (term,docID) pairs for a one term partition.
 - Sort and write all the pairs to postings list.

-### What information does the inverter report back to the master upon completion of the task?
+#### What information does the inverter report back to the master upon completion of the task?

 - The subset of the postings list pertaining to the input partition